mikenakis/Bathyscaphe/README.md

 But when I write code for myself, I use _**my very own™**_ coding style.

 More information: [michael.gr - On Coding Style](https://blog.michael.gr/2018/04/on-coding-style.html)

+## Contributions

+### Merge Requests:
+- If you would like to contribute to Bathyscaphe by means of a Merge Request, please contact me first, because I will need to ask you to assign the copyright of your contribution to me, or to grant me a permissive license on your contribution.
+Things would otherwise become terribly complicated due to the dual-license scheme of Bathyscaphe.
+This means that I will ask you to agree to a **_Contributor License Agreement_** (CLA) which will probably be something like the [MongoDB Contributor Agreement](https://www.mongodb.com/legal/contributor-agreement), but I have yet to draft that document.

+### Legal:
+- Legal help would be greatly appreciated, since all this licensing business is terribly complicated to me.

+### Open-source advice:
+- If you are an experienced open-source contributor, your advice and mentorship would be greatly appreciated.

+### Sponsorship:
+- If you would like to fund me to continue developing Bathyscaphe, or if you would like to see a .Net version of Bathyscaphe sooner rather than later, you can bestow me with large sums of money; that's always appreciated.

 ## Poor man's issue and TODO tracking